hammerhorn/tools_you_never_needed/README.md

 placed in your python path or in the same directory as the script to be run.

 There are various dependencies for things sometimes.
-If it doesn't work, you might need: sox, abcm2ps, abcmidi, ghostscript, imagemagick, or something else.
+If it doesn't work, you might need: fortune, cowsay, toilet, sox, abcm2ps, abcmidi, ghostscript, imagemagick, or something else.

 Various 3rd-party python modules, too: termcolor, gtk, pyperclip, maybe some others.